 Derek Smart President / Lead Developer 3000AD Inc

 1.2 Running The Game

 To run the game, go to your Start Menu and locate the "3000AD" folder in your Program Files.
-This folder contains sub-folders with full game documents and all programs.
+You can also run the game directly from the Steam client.